Chinese Meaning of Numbers

 In closing, I hope you’ve enjoyed this page on the Chinese meaning of numbers.
 Here are a few other links to pages on this site that may also interest you:

-If number meanings and numerology are your thing, take a look at these other information-packed pages on this site about numbers:
+If number meanings and numerology are your thing, take a look at the other information-packed pages listed on the links below.